GhentAnalysis/ttg/README.md

 The ttgPlots.py script creates plots in .png, .pdf, .root,.C and .pkl formats.
 The .pkl format is used as an input to the fitting script.

-## Analysis to do list
- * AN systematic table + input range
- * AN overlap removal discussion
- * Review of trigger strategy
- * Muon SF systematic uncertainties
- * Make systematic band assymetric (already assymetric for the combine fit, but not in the plots)
- * Post-fit signal region plot
- * SF and OF separate measurements
- * Separate stat and sys errors (need combine expert)
- * Check ISR and FSR